YuehuaZhu/PAUP/README.md

 ## Datasets
 1. We use three real-world benchmark datasets, including Yelp, Amazon Books and ML-1M.
 The details about full version of these datasets are on [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets).
-Download three well-processed benchmarks from [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets, and put them in .\dataset.
+Download three well-processed benchmarks from [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets), and put them in .\dataset.

 ## Quick Guide
 Here, we already download the dataset ml-1m, and the PAUP model can be trained by script run_recbole.py, with a simple call given here:
 ```bash
 python run_recbole.py
 ```
 Thanks the great work of  [LightSANs](https://github.com/RUCAIBox/LightSANs).
 We adopt LightSANs as our baseline model, and we keep most parameter settings to ensure fair comparsions.
 Therefore, we mainly tune the parameter "m" and "k1" in "PAUP.yaml" to achieve better performance.
-Note that we encourage more experimentations on parameter m and parameter k_1, which may resultes in better overall performance than that described in the paper.
+Note that we encourage more experimentations on parameter m and parameter k_1, which may resulte in better overall performance than that described in the paper.

 ## Citation